Frequently asked questions.

 How do I know that you know what you are doing?
 And is this even working?

 How do you know it’s working?
 That’s a more complicated answer because progress looks different for everyone and is not linear.
 You may actually feel worse in some cases before you feel better.
 Remember the toothache example?
 Well those novocaine shots hurt, but you have to get through them so you can manage the dental work.
 Sometimes the solution to the problem will require looking at things that are painful.
-We have scientifically proven assessment tools that can help clarify if you are experiencing a reduction in your symptoms.
+I use scientifically proven assessment tools that can help clarify if you are experiencing a reduction in your symptoms.
 People around you will notice the change.
 Your therapist will notice the change.
 It might be subtle at first, but you’ll notice that you’re better at managing your emotions, as well as regulating your mind and your body in difficult times.

 Why don’t you treat all types of mental health diagnoses?